-These 30 minute vegan meals for runners can fit perfectly into your vegan athlete meal plan.
+These 30 minute vegan meals can fit perfectly into your vegan athlete meal plan.

 While I don’t break down calorie allotments because all of our bodies need different amounts of calories, I do want to convey that vegan distance runners do need to be mindful they are eating enough in general.

 Vegan foods tend to be high in fiber which can lead to early satiety.
 Therefore, a vegan marathon diet plan and vegan runner diet needs to be sufficient in energy.
 Many of the easy meals shared here should help for those busy marathon training nights when time is scarce for cooking.